joanbono/color/README.md

-# Archived project.
-No maintenance.
+# `color` package fork

+Since `fatih` announced that he won't mantain this project anymore, I decided to fork it to work on this if required.

-This project is not maintained anymore and is archived.
+> This project is not maintained anymore and is archived.
 Feel free to fork and make your own changes if needed.
 For more detail read my blog post: [Taking an indefinite sabbatical from my projects](https://arslan.io/2018/10/09/taking-an-indefinite-sabbatical-from-my-projects/)
 Thanks to everyone for their valuable feedback and contributions.